 - General ledger: Running analytics software on general ledger entries can not only help prove closing balances, but it can also be useful in auditing other areas, such as branch performance or profitability by product.
 Some examples of general ledger tests auditors can run with analytics software include: providing the totals of entries generated by different sources to show the value and volume (such as sales ledger, or journal vouchers); perform faster account reconciliations and adjustment transactions to speed up closing; compare balances with previous periods to highlight variances.

 - Continuous auditing: With analytics software, auditors can establish a continuous auditing process that checks for errors and verifies data in real time.
-Using scripts, which can be pre-existing or customized, organizations can immediately flag items such as duplicate payments, journal entries posted at unusual times, or payments made to vendors that are no longer active.
+Using scripts, which can be pre-existing or customised, organisations can immediately flag items such as duplicate payments, journal entries posted at unusual times, or payments made to vendors that are no longer active.
 In a business environment where risks and compliance requirements are rising, continuous auditing can play an important role.

 - Payroll: Analytics solutions are ideal for helping auditors check payroll validity by looking for such items as duplicate employees, duplicate bank account details, and calculating gross pay, net pay and deductions.
-They are also useful for matching master payroll file information with an organization’s personnel file to find out if there are “ghost” employees on the payroll.
+They are also useful for matching master payroll file information with an organisation’s personnel file to find out if there are “ghost” employees on the payroll.

-- Information Technology (IT) security: As more organizations increase their commitment to their digital operations, auditors are being asked to assess risks associated with IT operations.
+- Information Technology (IT) security: As more organisations increase their commitment to their digital operations, auditors are being asked to assess risks associated with IT operations.
 Analytics software can be set up to collect such information as system logs, access permissions and folder structures, and carry out tests to ensure IT systems and policies are secure.

 Uncovering instances of fraud is one of the best-known use cases for data analytics software.
 Auditors can set a wide range of thresholds and run different automated tests against millions of transactions to find exceptions and anomalies.